Human Rights Declared As Cornerstone Of Pakistans Domestic Policy - UrduPoint

 Human Rights Declared As Cornerstone Of Pakistan's Domestic Policy

-An official of the Ministry of Human Rights here informed APP that Pakistan has ratified several key international human rights instruments, which have been transposed into the domestic regime through a wide variety of Federal and Provincial laws.
+An official of the Ministry informed APP that Pakistan has ratified several key international human rights instruments, which have been transposed into the domestic regime through a wide variety of Federal and Provincial laws.

-He said that these included a range of obligations contained in seven of the nine core human rights treaties, Pakistan is a State Party to, including the International Covenant on Civil and Political Rights (ICCPR), the International.
+He said that these included a range of obligations contained in seven of the nine core human rights treaties of which Pakistan was a signatory party.

 \778